-The X/Open Distributed Transaction Processing (DTP) architecture is a technical standard published by the Open Group .
+The X/Open Distributed Transaction Processing (DTP) architecture is a technical standard published by the Open Group.
 The X/Open DTP architecture enables you to integrate resources relatively easily into a distributed transaction system.

-In this section This section contains the following subsections: X/Open DTP Architecture page 22 X/Open XA Interface page 25
+This section contains the following subsections:

+- X/Open DTP Architecture - X/Open XA Interface